evilstiefel/discord-timezone-bot/README.md

 # Installation
 Install all packages by running `npm ci` and then compile the bot via `tsc` (Typescript 3.6 is recommended).
 In the output folder _dist_, run index.js via your node installation.

-Before running the bot, please create a file called *.ENV* in the project root.
+Before running the bot, please create a file called *.env* in the project root.
 The contents should be as follows:

 ~~~bash
 API_TOKEN=<YOUR-TOKEN-HERE>